Levee Concerns Continue With Increased Release Rate From Keystone Dam

 Video

-The Army Corps of Engineers says it plans to increase the release rate from Keystone Dam Monday morning which will put more pressure on levees in west Tulsa.
+The Army Corps of Engineers increased the release rate from Keystone Dam Monday morning which will put more pressure on levees in west Tulsa.

 Keep up-to-date with everything that happens in your world.